splatlab/mantis/README.md

 The CQF code uses two new instructions to implement select on machine words introduced in intel's Haswell line of CPUs.
 However, there is also an alternate implementation of select on machine words to work on CPUs older than Haswell.
-To build on an older hardware (older than Haswell) use "NH=1" as a make argument.
+To build on an older hardware (older than Haswell) pass `-DNH=1` as a cmake argument.

-`mantis build` creates a colored de Bruijn graph representation that can be used to query transcripts.

 ```bash
  $ mkdir build